jpmorganchase/onyx-ssi-sdk/src/services/common/did/README.md

 Every DID method defines Create, Resolve, Update and Delete functions for the DID.

-The SDK provides a `DIDMethod` interface to abstract these functions
+The SDK provides a `DIDMethod` interface to abstract these functions.

 #### Create